 The point of an introduction is exactly that: to introduce the content that will be presented in an article.

-I cannot tell you the number of times online articles left me confused even I after I’d read a few of their paragraphs.
+We cannot tell you the number of times online articles left us confused even after we had read a few of their paragraphs.

-I couldn’t tell whether the authors were teaching me how to run successful Facebook ads, or telling me a weird story about their childhood.
+We couldn’t tell whether the authors were teaching us how to run successful Facebook ads, or telling us a weird story about their childhood.